One of the most important (and unfortunately difficult) things about an effective workout routine is consistency.

 The longer the chain gets the more you have to lose and the less likely you are to break the chain.
 For more insight on this check out my blog on the streaks app and Jerry

-At the gym I find that focusing on my bodily sensations during a weight training session is extremely effective in getting me out of my head after a busy and stressful day.
+At the gym, focusing on my bodily sensations during a weight training session is extremely effective in getting me out of my head after a busy and stressful day.

 I leaves me pretty blissed out and in a certain meditative state.
 Maybe it’s an endorphin addiction … but I’m happy to roll with that.

-Mindfulness during weight training also has the dual effect of helping me focus on maintaining good form while doing my reps and ensures that I train my muscles rather than strain my joints.
-It’s a win win.
+Mindfulness during weight training also has the dual effect of helping me focus on maintaining excellent form while doing my reps and ensures that I train my muscles rather than strain my joints.
+It’s a win-win.

-Check out my earlier blog post to get some more insight on mindfulness
+Check out my earlier blog post to get some more insight into mindfulness

 Planning meals is key to maintaining a healthy diet.
-I tend to reach for fast food solutions when I’m ravenous and there are no other imminent food options.
+I reach for fast food solutions when I’m ravenous and there are no other imminent food options.

 It gets me focused on a healthy food solution (like stir fries) which makes it easy to lock into a clear plan of action.
 No more burgers and chips sabotaging my earnest efforts in the gym!

-Despite having had some form of workout routine in place for the best part of 25 years, it was only recently that I discovered the delights of stretching post workout. i find it really rounds things off nicely after rigorous exercise.
+Despite having had a workout routine in place for the best part of 25 years, it was only recently that I discovered the delights of stretching post-workout. i find it really rounds things off nicely after rigorous exercise.

-Checking out whether or not your gym offers wifi is important as it creates a whole raft of content alternatives to what’s stored on the old iPhone or iPad.
+Checking out whether your gym offers Wi-Fi is important as it creates a whole raft of content alternatives to what’s stored on the old iPhone or iPad.

-Racking up the CPD points while (literally) on the run invariably leaves me with a cheeky sense of one upmanship when I look at the clock afterwards – the novelty of which will never wear off!
+Racking up the CPD points while (literally) on the run invariably leaves me with a cheeky sense of one-upmanship when I look at the clock afterward – the novelty of which will never wear off!

-Having access to a 24 hour gym with good security cameras that give you the option to train at any time of day or night doesn’t hurt.
-These 24 hour gyms with wifi are popping up everywhere and shouldn’t be too hard to find.
+Having access to a 24-hour gym with good security cameras that gives you the option to train day or night doesn’t hurt.
+These 24-hour gyms with Wi-Fi are popping up everywhere and shouldn’t be too hard to find.